sashperso/openshift-hc/roles/storage/README.md

  * Any Linux variant that support Ansible
  * Requires API access (port 6443) to the OpenShift cluster
- * User running the role must be logged into the cluster as a user bound to at least the "cluster-reader" role
+ * User running the role must be logged into the cluster as a user bound to at least the **cluster-reader** role

 ## Local system access